rpetti/rpetti.github.io/_posts/2017-01-23-vmount-not-owner.md

 ---
-title: 'vmount: Not owner' when mounting Linux NFS export on AIX
 layout: post
+title: "'vmount: Not owner' when mounting Linux NFS export on AIX"
 ---

 I recently ran into this issue while trying to mount an NFS export on a linux server on an AIX server.